 Goal LU-1 Fiscally Sustainable Growth

-Growth and development that builds thriving cities and towns and, in unincorporated areas, contributes to our Complete County and is fiscally sustainable.
+Growth and development that builds thriving communities, contributes to our Complete County, and is fiscally sustainable.

 Policy LU-1.1 Growth